neelsmith/virgapes/shared/src/main/tut/quick/index.md

 -  creating and working with [individual neumes](neumes)
 -  creating and working [syllables](syllables) (of one or more neumes)
--  creating and working with syllables and neuems from [citable passages of text](passages)
+-  creating and working with syllables and neumes from [citable passages of text](passages)